revature-13Aug18-java/code-samples-for-Cindy-Peng/P0-cindy-peng/README.md

 validation on the user input as well as flow of control statements to direct the user to enter valid input.
 In addition unit testing and logging is incorporated with JUnit and Log4j.
 Connection to the database from the java program is handled using JDBC.

+Overall, technologies used included Java, Maven, JUnit, Log4J, JDBC, Amazon Web Services' RDS, PL SQL.